-Over the past few years I've been building a body of ceramic work inspired by my home, Yukon.
-I draw inspiration from the forest floor, the dancing aurora, the migrating swans, the wildflowers and the spectacular wild Yukon river.
+My ceramic work is inspired by my home, the Yukon territory in northwestern Canada.
+I draw inspiration from the forest floor, the dancing aurora, the migrating swans, the wildflowers and the spectacular wild Yukon River.